prem-muthedath/unit-conversion/README.md

 author: Prem Muthedath

 scope:
+  - converts values from one unit to another.
-  - converts units that are in direct linear proportional relationship: meters-to-feet, pounds-to-grams, etc.
+  - unit conversions limited to units in direct linear proportional
+    relationship: meters-to-feet, pounds-to-grams, etc.
+  - conversions limited to units defined in the `Unit` data type.
   - does not handle stuff such as unit conversion of areas, volumes, as well as celsius-to-fahrenheit conversion, or conversion of units related through complex formulae or mathematical equations.
-  - conversions at this time limited to those between units defined in the `Unit` data type.

 GHC version: 8.10.4, cabal 3.40